If you own an Aston Martin with the 4.3 V-8 Engine the Timing Cover gasket will probably leak.

 Engine strut brace, coil packs, spark plugs and both valve covers are removed.

-The car then is put on a lift and the underbody panels at the rear and front of the engine removed.
+The car then is put on a lift and the necessary underbody panels removed to gain access to the engine's timing cover.

 Wheels, brake rotors, suspension arms, shocks, inner fenders etc. are removed.
 A specially designed support is put under the front steering rack cradle.